TonelloPhotography / Shutterstock

-The material has yet to find wide commercial application and is found generally in development prototypes.
+So far, the material has not been widely used in commercial applications, and it is usually found in development prototypes.

-Field emission arrays are used in flat video displays.
-They also have potential uses in microwave devices and spacecraft charge dissipation devices.
-As opposed to display applications, many potential applications need high current per tip and the ability to operate in vacuum.
-Transition metal carbides meet the property requirements and have been produced by vapour deposition.
+Field emission arrays are employed in flat video displays but they can also be used in spacecraft charge dissipation devices and microwave devices.
+When compared to display applications, many promising applications require high current per tip and the potential to operate in a vacuum.
+Moreover, transition metal carbides fulfill the property needs, and have been produced through vapor deposition.